zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ##### e.data `Array`

 The array of data items used to create the Excel workbook.
-Available since the 2014.3.1205 version.
+Available since version 2014.3.1205.

 ##### e.workbook `Object`